 We have experienced rapid growth and increased demand for our products.
-Our total number of Base Customers has grown from 1,662 as of January 31, 2020 to 2,745 as of January 31, 2021 and 3,632 as of July 31, 2021.
+Our total number of Base Customers has grown from 1,662 as of January 31, 2020 to 2,745 as of January 31, 2021.
 Our team member headcount has also increased significantly, and we expect to continue to grow our headcount over the next year.
 The growth and expansion of our business places a continuous significant strain on our management, operational, and financial resources.
 In addition, as customers adopt our products for an increasing number of use cases, we have had to support more complex commercial relationships.
 We must continue to improve and expand our information technology and financial infrastructure, our security and compliance requirements, our operating and administrative systems, our relationships with various partners and other third parties, and our ability to manage headcount and processes in an efficient manner to manage our growth effectively.